 The Bachelors of Arts in International Studies provides students with the tools to investigate globalization, and its regional effects, from a humanities perspective.
 They study these effects through the prism of four disciplinary perspectives: culture, history, politics and economics, coupled with in-depth knowledge of one of eight world regions.
 The humanities perspective is ensured by placing an understanding of the historic and cultural context central in the programme, and linking this directly to the political and economic conditions.
-Students learn to apply the acquired knowledge of the four disciplinary approaches in the analysis of a geographical area of their choice with the aid of a language native to that area.
+Students learn to apply the acquired knowledge of the four disciplinary approaches in the analysis of a geographical area of their choice.
+Students also acquire knowledge of one of the languages attached to their chosen region (see section B.3 below).